cluster backend add

 Appearance

-Use doveadm cluster site add
+Use doveadm cluster site add to create a site.

-status.
+New sites start in online status.
 Provide a site name (required), and optionally a tag and load-balancer host used for inter-site proxying.

 The UUID/ID should only be supplied when re-adding a previously removed site (otherwise, it is autogenerated by default).